nrjanjanam/recruiting-challenge/README.md

   - Attempted to use yaw/pitch from InsightFace for pose correctness, but could not reliably distinguish left/right due to mirroring (both gave positive values).
 This check was not implemented in production.
 - **Embedding Model Exploration (AdaFace):**
   - Attempted to use AdaFace for facial profile embeddings for improved robustness, but was unable to configure it due to issues with the config file.
 Tried multiple sources and approaches, but could not proceed with integration.
+- **Other Approaches Tried:**
+  - Explored using additional facial attributes (age, emotion) for profile storage, but found them too variable for reliable identification.
+  - Considered merging biometric metadata with embeddings, but only stable features were ultimately used.
 - **Vector Search vs. Distance Metrics:**
   - Relying solely on vector search can lead to incorrect matches (e.g., Tom Cruise matched with 2.jpeg).
   - Final match confirmation using cosine/euclidean distance is essential for accuracy.
 - **Quality Control:**
   - Strict QC on blur and brightness is critical for robust enrollment and verification.

-### Improvements & Future Work
-- Explore more advanced anti-spoofing models and liveness checks.
-- Add support for additional metadata and audit logging.
-- Enhance UI for accessibility and mobile devices.
-- Experiment with multi-modal biometrics (voice, document, etc.).

----
+Blur images didn't give good quality face profile (due to low quality embeddigs) which creates problems in verification process.

 ## Additional Design Notes & Decisions